cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/full-text-search-functions.md

 Full Text Searching can provide robust search capabilities on columns that have a Full Text Index.
 You are able to use the predicates **CONTAINS** and **FREETEXT** for this purpose.

-In order to perform a Full Text Search, [each column in your query will need a Full Text Index.](https://platform.docs.cinchy.com/guides-for-using-cinchy/builder-guides/creating-tables/indexing-and-partitioning#2.-full-text-indexing)
+To perform a Full Text Search, [each column in your query will need a Full Text Index.](https://platform.docs.cinchy.com/guides-for-using-cinchy/builder-guides/creating-tables/indexing-and-partitioning#2.-full-text-indexing)

 {% hint style="warning" %}
 Full Text Searching is currently **only available** for those using SQL Server 2016 or up.